The SSD Application Process

 Kathleen Devereaux discusses the disability application process and her experience with it:

-In my work on behalf of families in Buffalo, I have met many disabled individuals who are thinking about applying for Social Security Disability.
+In my work on behalf of families in Amherst, I have met many disabled individuals who are thinking about applying for Social Security Disability.
 Mothers and fathers become unable to help provide for their families.
 If you are injured or are suffering from a debilitating illness, you may be eligible for disability benefits from the Social Security Administration (SSA).
 While talking with families throughout western New York, much to my surprise, I have found that many people choose to pursue benefits without the assistance of a Social Security Disability lawyer.
 However, I always recommend meeting with an attorney to discuss the finer points of the application process and the procedures involved with appealing your claim if denied.
 Meeting with an attorney is important because you want to present your strongest case for disability.
 If you are in western New York and are considering to apply for benefits, Chris and I would be happy to speak with you about how to apply for disability.

 Ways To Apply For Benefits